Last Updated on February 10, 2023 by Melissa S.

 When I got pregnant, it was very much a surprise despite years of trying – we had come out the other side and given up for a while in order for me to settle in at a new job.
 Always the way or so I am told!

-Once you have decided on the things you do need, here are my top tips for saving money on those purchases.
+Once you have decided on the things you do need, here are my top tips to save money on baby essentials.

 Research, research, research!

 When I was pregnant I did lots of reading up and research on the products I wanted.
 These were not necessarily the cheapest options so once we had decided on a specific item, such as a baby monitor, I would then compare the prices online and try and get the best possible deal.